Why did you change your name from Austin Atheists Helping the Homeless to Austin Humanists at Work?

 As for why we limit it to one item per bin: There are a lot of people waiting in our line each month.
 Serving more than 100 people in less than an hour is the norm.
 Limiting it to one item per bin helps us (try to) make sure there’s something for everyone.
 Most of the time we still run out.
 There are times when it feels like there’s not enough to help everyone but we remind ourselves that even though what we’re doing won’t solve the systemic problem of homelessness, it might make the next few days a little easier for some people to get by.

-At this time, we do not accept financial donations made directly payable to Austin Humanists at Work because we are not a 501(c)3 organization.
-However, we are currently working to apply for our 501(c)3 with hopes to help our community even more.
+However, we still accept tangible donations.
 Some people like to clean out their cabinets and donate the numerous toiletries they’ve collected during recent vacations (One donor even confessed to raiding the housekeeping cart that was left outside her hotel door!).
 We like the community connection that’s created when we meet donors and take an unused item from one pair of hands then put it directly into the hands of someone who can immediately use it.
 Donors like the fact they know exactly where their donation is going.
 Other people prefer to use our Amazon wishlist.
 Regardless of which method you choose, we consider ourselves Equal Opportunity Receivers and appreciate the donations.